-A prospectus in electronic format may be made available on the websites maintained by the underwriter or selling group members, if any, participating in this offering and the underwriter may distribute prospectuses electronically.
-The underwriter may agree to allocate a number of securities to selling group members for sale to their online brokerage account holders.
-Internet distributions will be allocated by the underwriter and selling group members that will make internet distributions on the same basis as other allocations.
-Other than the prospectus in electronic format, the information on these websites is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or the underwriter in its capacity as underwriter, and should not be relied upon by investors.
+A prospectus in electronic format may be made available on the websites maintained by the underwriters or selling group members, if any, participating in this offering and the underwriters may distribute prospectuses electronically.
+The underwriters may agree to allocate a number of securities to selling group members for sale to their online brokerage account holders.
+Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.
+Other than the prospectus in electronic format, the information on these websites is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or the underwriters in their capacity as an underwriter, and should not be relied upon by investors.